Chief Medical Officer

 - Experience developing and managing an academic medical program.

-- Current Status as an Associate Professor or Professor at an accredited medical school.
+- Current status as a faculty member of an accredited medical school.

 - Eligible for faculty appointment at the David Geffen School of Medicine at UCLA to serve as an Assistant or Associate Dean.